Bow tie: Wearers

-Popular perception tends to associate bow tie wearers with particular professions, such as architects, finance receipt collectors, attorneys, university professors, teachers, waiters, and politicians.
+Popular perception tends to associate bow tie wearers with particular professions, such as architects, debt collectors, attorneys, university professors, teachers, waiters, and politicians.
 Pediatricians frequently wear bow ties, for infants cannot grab them the way they could grab a four-in-hand necktie.
 Bow ties do not readily droop into places where they would get soiled or where they could, whether accidentally or deliberately, strangle the wearer.
 Clowns sometimes use an oversized bow tie for comic effect.
 Classical musicians traditionally perform in white tie or black tie ensembles, of which both designs are bow ties.
 Bow ties are also associated with weddings, mainly because of their almost universal inclusion in traditional formal evening-wear.

 Bow ties, or slight variations thereof, have also made their way into women's wear, especially business attire.
 The 1980s saw professional women, especially in law, banking, and the corporate world, donning very conservative tailored suits, with a rise of almost 6 million units in sales.
 These were often worn with buttoned-up blouses, some with pleats up the front like tuxedo shirts, and accessorized with bow ties that were slightly fuller than the standard bow ties worn by their male counterparts, but typically consisting of the same fabrics, colors, and patterns as men's ties.

 Russell Smith, style columnist for Toronto's The Globe and Mail, records mixed opinions of bow tie wearers.
 He observed that bow ties were experiencing a potential comeback among men, though "the class conscious man recoils at the idea" of pre-tied bow ties and "[l]eft-wingers ... recoil at what they perceive to be a symbol of political conservatism."
-He argues that anachronism is the point, and that bow tie wearers are making a public statement that they disdain to changing fashion.
+He argues that anachronism is the point, and that bow tie wearers are making a public statement of their disdain for changing fashion.
 Such people may not be economic conservatives, he argues, but they are social conservatives.
 In Smith's view, the bow tie is "the embodiment of propriety", an indicator of fastidiousness, and "an instant sign of nerddom in Hollywood movies", but "not the mark of a ladies' man" and "not exactly sexy".
 He attributes the building of this image to the association of the bow tie with newspaper editors (because of their fastidiousness with words), high-school principals, and bachelor English teachers.
 Most men, he observes, only wear bow ties with formal dress.